 - Confidential advice regarding cyber and data breaches.

 - Representing CBC in Subway v.
 CBC, responding to a $210 million defamation case brought by Subway with respect to a Marketplace episode concerning chicken products at quick service restaurants.

 - Representing a Canadian engineering sales company in a defamation action against a California technology company.
-To date, that representation has included successfully defeating an anti-SLAPP motion brought by the defendant (Echelon v.
-Glassdoor, 2021 ONSC 5701, under appeal) and a motion to extend time to seek leave to appeal brought by a third party (Echelon Environmental Inc. v.
+Representation included successfully defeating an anti-SLAPP motion brought by the defendant (Echelon v.
+Glassdoor, 2021 ONSC 5701, under appeal), an appeal of same (Echelon Environmental Inc. v.
+Glassdoor Inc., 2022 ONCA 391), and a motion to extend time to seek leave to appeal brought by a third party (Echelon Environmental Inc. v.
 Glassdoor Inc., 2021 ONCA 763).

 - Representing CBC in opposing a publication ban sought by a defendant in a criminal proceeding.

 - Representing Desjardins General Insurance Group Inc. and one of its employees in Wakeling v.
 Desjardins, a claim alleging the privacy tort of intrusion upon seclusion, among other claims.
 The breach of privacy and other claims were struck out with costs and without leave to amend (Wakeling v.
 Desjardins General Insurance Group Inc., 2020 ONSC 6809).
 The decision was upheld on appeal, with costs (Wakeling v.
 Desjardins General Insurance, 2021 ONCA 672).

 - Advising and representing clients in respect of advancing or responding to access to information requests, for clients including:

 - Two Canadian retail companies;

 - A Canadian food company; and